Study smarter with Fiveable

 Fourth declension is smaller but important, featuring masculine nouns in -us and rare neuters in -ū.
 The genitive singular -ūs (with a long vowel) distinguishes it from second declension's -ī.

 The smallest declension, fifth declension contains mostly feminine nouns with the distinctive genitive singular -ēī (or -eī).
-You'll encounter these less frequently, but they include high-frequency vocabulary.
+You'll encounter these less frequently, but they include some high-frequency vocabulary.

 | Concept | Best Examples |